Prince Harry makes first official appearance since royal crisis talks

-LONDON — Prince Harry made his first official appearance after he and wife Meghan, the Duchess of Sussex, plunged the monarchy into crisis by announcing they wanted to step down from their roles as “senior royals.”
+LONDON — Prince Harry made his first official appearance after he and his wife, Meghan, plunged the monarchy into crisis by announcing they wanted to step down from their roles as “senior royals.”

-Harry watched an exhibition match between a group of children from a nearby primary school, before posing for a picture in front of a large group of photographers, journalists and cameramen.
+Harry watched an exhibition match between a group of children from a nearby primary school, before posing for a picture in front of a large group of photographers, journalists and camera crews.

 As he made his way into the palace, one reporter shouted: “How are the discussions going on your future?”